hrushkoli/auro24/NeuralNetworksAndFuzzyLogic/09-10-2024/09-10-2024-NNFL-Overview_of_Neural_Networks.md

 Function used for scaling or normalizing values to a particular range.
 It has two roles:
 The first role of activation function is during the hidden layer for scaling or normalizing values and when used in the output layer, it is used to get the desirable output.
-Example: softmax function, sigmoid function
+Example: softmax function, sigmoid function, ReLu, tanh

 ## What is an ANN?